 While both CSAT and NPS are measurements of customer sentiment, they are very different in practice.
 The first major difference between the two is that NPS has a very defined process and measurement trademarked by specific organizations, while CSAT is a more general concept.
 This is apparent in the “guidelines” (or lack thereof) for each.
-For instance, NPS is a registered trademark there is a standard survey question to ask when measuring NPS.
+For instance, NPS is a registered trademark, there is a standard customer survey question to ask when measuring it.
 CSAT, on the other hand, is fluid.

 The second major difference is in what the two values measure.
 NPS is typically said to be a measurement of customer loyalty to a brand.
 In contrast, CSAT scores are strictly a measurement of customer happiness.

-This means that while CSAT scores can help predict churn, they cannot predict customer retention the way NPS scores usually can.
+This means that while CSAT scores can help predict customer churn, they can’t predict customer retention the way NPS scores usually can.

-How does CSAT apply to the call center?
+How does CSAT apply to a contact center?

-Given how frequently call centers interact directly with customers, it is common for them to employ CSAT surveys to help gauge their quality of service.
-The most common use case is to have customers rate their satisfaction on a call after it ends.
+Given how frequently contact centers interact directly with customers, it is common to employ CSAT surveys to help assess their quality of service.
 This survey is usually delivered over the phone immediately after the call ends or via email at a later time.
 More innovative approaches include surveying via SMS for a fast, low-friction experience.

-Another common use case is to have customers rate their satisfaction after a case or ticket has been closed.
-Unlike with the first use case where the survey is sent as soon as the call is over, the CSAT survey is sent out the customer’s issue has been resolved.
-In this instance, the customer is rating their satisfaction on how their inquiry was handled, from first to last contact.
+Another way is to ask customers to rate their satisfaction after a case or ticket has been closed.
+Unlike the first use case where the survey is sent as soon as the call is over, the CSAT survey is sent out after the customer’s issue has been resolved.
+In this instance, the customer is rating their satisfaction with how their inquiry was handled from the first to the last contact.